albertkuo/albertkuo.github.io/_pages/misc.md

 **Reading** I keep a [reading blog](https://albertandkevin.wordpress.com/) with my friend Kevin.
 Two books I highly recommend are *Sapiens: A Brief History of Humankind* by Yuval Noah Harari and *The New Jim Crow* by Michelle Alexander.

 **Music** I am a violinist in the Hopkins Concert Orchestra.
-Visit our [page on Facebook](https://www.facebook.com/HopkinsSymphonyOrchestra/) to check the concert schedule.
+Visit [our page on Facebook](https://www.facebook.com/HopkinsSymphonyOrchestra/) to check upcoming concert times.